inorbit-ai/inorbit-robot-connectors/instock_connector/README.md

 1. From PyPi: `pip install inorbit-instock-connector`

-2. From source: clone the repository and run `pip install -e instock_connector/`
+2. From source: clone the repository and run `pip install -r instock_connector/requirements.txt`

 Configure the Connector: